Ayson Law Firm

 In Texas, a DWI charge typically occurs when a driver operates a motor vehicle in a public place while intoxicated.
 This can mean having a blood alcohol concentration (BAC) of 0.08 percent or higher, or not having the normal use of mental or physical faculties due to alcohol, drugs, or a combination of both.

 Many people do not realize that you can still be arrested and charged with DWI even if your BAC is under the legal limit, especially if an officer claims you were impaired by drugs, including prescription medications.
 Texas law is broad, and prosecutors will often pursue charges even in questionable circumstances.
-That’s why having a skilled Houston DWI attorney in your corner is so important.
+That’s why having a skilled attorney in your corner is so important.

-The DWI Process In Houston & What To Expect
+The DWI Process & What To Expect

 After an arrest, you may be booked into jail, required to post bond, and given a court date.
 You will also receive notice about a potential driver’s license suspension through the Texas Department of Public Safety.
 This administrative license suspension is separate from your criminal case and requires swift action.
 You only have 15 days to request a hearing to challenge this suspension.
 If you miss this deadline, your license could be automatically suspended.